User-friendly introduction to PAC-Bayes bounds: Information Theoretic Approaches

-Thanks to MI bounds, it is also possible to provide an exact formula (not an upper bound) for the generalization error of the Gibbs posterior in terms of the symmetrized version of the KL bound~\cite{aminian2021characterizing}.
+Thanks to MI bounds, it is also possible to provide an exact formula (not an upper bound) for the generalization error of the Gibbs posterior in terms of the symmetrized version of the KL bound~\citep{aminian2021characterizing}.

-From~\cite{pmlr-v83-bassily18a,pmlr-v75-nachum18a}, it is known that MI bounds can fail in some situations where the VC dimension is finite: thus, they suffer the same limitation than PAC-Bayes bounds proven in~\cite{PACBAYESLIMITATION}.
-Recently, using ideas from the PAC-Bayes literature~\cite{audPHD,cat2007,mhammedi2019pac} and in the MI literature~\cite{steinke2020reasoning,hellstrom2020generalization}, Gr\"unwald, Steinke and Zakynthinou~\cite{grunwald2021pac} unified MI bounds and PAC-Bayes bounds, an they developped ``conditional'' MI and PAC-Bayes bounds.
-These bounds are proven to be small for any set of classifiers with finite VC dimension.
-Thus, they don't suffer the limitations of PAC-Bayes and MI bounds of~\cite{pmlr-v83-bassily18a,pmlr-v75-nachum18a,PACBAYESLIMITATION}.
-To cite the results of~\cite{grunwald2021pac} would go beyond the framework of this ``easy introduction'', but one of the main point of this tutorial is to prepare the reader not familiar with PAC-Bayes bounds, Bernstein assumption etc. to read this paper.
+Since \citet{pmlr-v83-bassily18a,pmlr-v75-nachum18a}, it is known that MI bounds can fail in some situations where the VC dimension is finite: thus, they suffer the same limitation as PAC-Bayes bounds proven by \citet{PACBAYESLIMITATION}.
+Recently, expanding on ideas from the PAC-Bayes literature~\citep{audPHD,cat2007,mhammedi2019pac} and in the MI literature \citep{steinke2020reasoning,hellstrom2020generalization}, \citet{grunwald2021pac} unified MI bounds and PAC-Bayes bounds, an they developped ``conditional'' MI and PAC-Bayes bounds.
+Note in particular that conditional PAC-Bayes bounds are based on the notion of ``exchangeable priors'' introduced by~\citet[Chapter 2 page 31]{cat2003}, see also~\citet[page 105]{audPHD} and developped by~\citet[Definition 3.1.1 page 11]{cat2007} under the name ``exchangeable posteriors'' (to highlight the fact that these distributions can be data-dependent).

+The bounds of \citet{grunwald2021pac} are proven to be small for any set of classifiers with finite VC dimension.
+Thus, they don't suffer the limitations of PAC-Bayes and MI bounds of \citet{pmlr-v83-bassily18a,pmlr-v75-nachum18a,PACBAYESLIMITATION}.
+To cite the results of \citet{grunwald2021pac} would go beyond the framework of this ``easy introduction'', but one of the main point of this tutorial is to prepare the reader not familiar with PAC-Bayes bounds, Bernstein assumption etc. to read this work.
+Recent work on sharp mutual information bounds and their connection to minimax rates in classification include~\citet{NEURIPS2021ddbc86dc,haghifam2022understanding}.

-\section{Conclusion}
+\chapter{Conclusion}

-We hope that the reader \begin{itemize} \item has a better view of what a PAC-Bayes bound is, and what can be done with such a bound, \item is at least a little convinced that these bounds are quite flexible, that they can be used in a wide range of contexts, and for different objectives in ML, \item wants to read many of the references listed above, that provide tighter bounds and clever applications. \end{itemize} I believe that PAC-Bayes bounds (and all the related approaches, including mutual information bounds, etc.) will play an important role in the study of deep learning (in the wake of~\cite{dzi2017}), in RL~\cite{pmlr-v97-wang19o} and in meta-learning~\cite{pen2014,ami2018,rot2020}.
+We hope that the reader: \begin{itemize} \item has a better view of what a PAC-Bayes bound is, and what can be done with such a bound, \item is at least a little convinced that these bounds are quite flexible, that they can be used in a wide range of contexts, and for different objectives in ML, \item wants to read many of the references listed above, that provide tighter bounds and clever applications. \end{itemize} I believe that PAC-Bayes bounds (and all the related approaches, including mutual information bounds, etc.) will play an important role in the study of deep learning, in the wake of \citet{dzi2017}, in RL~\citep{pmlr-v97-wang19o} and in meta-learning~\citep{pen2014,ami2018,rot2020}.